-RWE & Republika Srpska project HPS Upper Drina will not impact Montenegro environment18.
-December 2012. / SEE Energy News
+RWE & Republika Srpska project HPS Upper Drina will not impact Montenegro environment, SEE Energy News

 The planned construction of reservoirs of hydro power plants Buk Bijela and Foca on upper Drina, which will be jointly implemented by “EPIRS” and the German company “RWE Innogy,” will have no adverse effects on the environment in Montenegro.

 Srebrenka Golic, Minister for Physical Planning, Civil Engineering and Ecology pointed out on Friday, after she presented the findings of previous studies of the environmental impact of these two hydro power plants to the officials of the Government of Montenegro in Banja Luka.

 “Accumulation and construction of hydropower plants will be in the territory of RS and it will have a far greater impact in RS than in Montenegro.
 This ministry, however, would never allow anything to be built that will have a negative impact on human life and health either in the territory of RS or the other side of the Drina river, in the territory of Serbia and Montenegro” said Golic.